 Astridge Postgraduate Research Scholarship

-The Astridge Award is intended for the promotion/advancement of airworthiness/safety in the field of aviation.
+Awarded annually for the promotion/advancement of airworthiness or safety in the field of aviation.

 Derek was an engineer of international repute.
 He joined Westland from Rolls-Royce Engines in 1975 and contributed much to their engine bearing technology; he was instrumental in establishing their Mechanical Engineering Research Department.